zhuaoyuRobo/zay_ws_public/README.md

 # Go2-Class ROS 2 Navigation Workspace

-This repository is a public, simulation-first ROS 2 workspace for integrating a Go2-class mobile robot with FAST-LIO, point-cloud localization, Nav2, and an optional learned locomotion controller.
+This repository is a public, real world  ROS 2 workspace for integrating a Go2-class mobile robot with FAST-LIO, point-cloud localization, Nav2, and an optional learned locomotion controller.